amartya2002/entropyUI/README.md

-# Create Beautiful Documentation Sites with Nextra and Tailwind CSS
+# UI component library for React and Vue
 ## Local Development

 First, run `yarn install` to install the dependencies.